Sorinenachioiu/College-Stuff/Bachelor/Algoritmica/Teorie/Treap/treap.md

 If we only look at the keys of the Vertexes, not taking into consideration the priorities, then it is a BST.

-If we only take into account the priorities, then it is a max-heap.
+If we only take into account the priorities, then it is a max/min-heap.

 ![Alt text](img/treap.png)